Twisted generating functions and the nearby Lagrangian conjecture: Introduction

 Another issue is that the generating functions produced in this way (twisted or not) are inexploitable because they may not be well-behaved at infinity.
 For example, any attempt to assign a homology group to a general generating function fails as the moduli spaces of gradient flow lines may escape to infinity, obstructing the Morse operator from defining a differential.
 However, for an \emph{embedded} Lagrangian we give a procedure to convert a (twisted) generating function into another one which is well-behaved at infinity, leading to the following result, proved in Section~\ref{sec:doubling}.

 \begin{thmintro} Let $M$ be a closed manifold and $L$ a closed exact Lagrangian submanifold of $T^* M$.
-Then $L$ admits a twisted generating function which is linear at infinity, and which is of tube type. \end{thmintro}
+Then there exists a twisted generating function of tube type which tube generates $L$. \end{thmintro}

+Here a generating function of tube type is essentially (and up to stabilizations) a generating function which is linear at infinity such that the regular sub-level set $\{f\leq 0\}$ has the homotopy type of a sphere (see Definition~\ref{dfn:tgftube}).
+The notion of ``tube generation'' (see Definition~\ref{dfn:tgftube}) means that we only consider what $f$ restricted to this sub-level set generates.

-Note that the twisted generating function from Theorem~\ref{thmintro:tgftube} actually generates a Legendrian submanifold in $J^1 M=T^* M \times \R$ which consists of two disjoint copies of $L$, one situated in $T^*M\times (0,+\infty)$ and the other one in $T^* M \times (-\infty,0)$, and both projecting to $L$.
-The key point in the above statement is the assertion that the generating function can be chosen to be linear at infinity, as this provides the desired control to be able to extract topological and homological information about $L$ from the generating function.
-Generating functions of tube type (see Definition~\ref{dfn:tgftube}) appear in our context essentially as a refinement of the fact that the homological intersection number of $L$ with each cotangent fibre is $1$ (this is proved using either Floer theory or microlocal sheaves, in the course of showing the stronger statement discussed above that the projection map from $L$ to $M$ is a homotopy equivalence).
+The key point is that we get the desired control of the Morse theory of the generating function to extract topological and homological information about $L$ from it.
+Generating functions of tube type appear in our context essentially as a refinement of the fact that the homological intersection number of $L$ with each cotangent fibre is $1$ (this is proved using either Floer theory or microlocal sheaves, in the course of showing the stronger statement discussed above that the projection map from $L$ to $M$ is a homotopy equivalence).
 The tube condition is related to the tube space $\TT_\infty$ arising in Waldhausen's manifold approach to algebraic K-theory of spaces (see \cite{waldhausen_algebraic_1982}): a \emph{tube} is a codimension $0$ submanifold of $\R^{m+1}$ which corresponds to the attachment of a single trivial handle on top of $\R^m\times (-\infty,0]$.
 Stably, the space of such tubes was proved by Bökstedt in \cite{bokstedt_rational_1984} to be rationally homotopy equivalent to $BO$.
 This gives important constraints on how a tube bundle may be twisted, leading to Theorem \ref{thmintro:gaussmap}.
 This is explained in Section~\ref{sec:tubespaces} where we reformulate Bökstedt's theorem in terms of function spaces arising naturally from our construction in Section~\ref{sec:doubling}.
 We note that Bökstedt's theorem is also crucial in \cite{kragh_generating_2018}.

 Finally we observe that in the case where $M$ is a homotopy sphere, Theorem~\ref{thmintro:gaussmap} gives the triviality of the stable Gauss map and our method provides a genuine generating function.